 Alton Towers, Staffordshire

-A favourite with thrill-seekers everywhere thanks to classic rides such as Oblivion and Nemesis, Alton Towers is packed with ample ride selection.
+A favourite among thrill-seekers thanks to rides such as Oblivion and Nemesis, Alton Towers is packed with an ample rollercoaster selection.
 The diversity of their offering makes this park a great choice for pretty much all ages.
-Whether you’re a daredevil teenager or just along for the snacks, this enormous park has something for everyone.
-And then there’s the famously exhilarating Oblivion, four hotels, and a very lively waterpark.
+Whether you’re a daredevil teenager or just along for the snacks, this enormous park has something for everyone - the famously exhilarating Oblivion, four hotels, and a very lively waterpark.

 Highlights: CBeebies land for all the little ones, and the waterpark for everyone else.
 Alton Towers is also the proud home of the UK’s very first rollercoaster restaurant.